varnishcache/varnish-cache/doc/sphinx/phk/gzip.rst

 	Accept-Encoding: gzip

 And clients which do not support gzip gets their Accept-Encoding header removed.
-This ensures conformity with respect to Vary: strings during hash lookup.
+This ensures conformity with respect to creating
+Vary: strings during object creation.

+During lookup, we ignore any "Accept-encoding" in objects Vary: strings, to avoid having a gzip and gunzip'ed version of the object, varnish can gunzip on demand.
+(We implement this bit of magic at lookup time, so that any objects stored in persistent storage can be used with or without gzip support enabled.)

 Varnish will not do any other types of compressions than gzip, in particular we will not do deflate, as there are browser bugs in that case.